lanafrenzel/aws-etl-pipeline/infrastructure/iam_policies/README.md

 ## Notes

-* Bucket names in policies are placeholders.
-Replace `"lana-etl-pipeline"` with your actual bucket names.
+* Names in policies are placeholders.
+Replace `"your-bucket"` and `"your-db"` with your actual names.
 * The `PassRole` policy allows Glue jobs to pass execution roles — critical for Glue job execution.
 * AWS managed policies like `AWSLambdaBasicExecutionRole` and `AWSGlueServiceRole` are used alongside these custom policies for base permissions.